 Attribute Description Data Type Required?
-JAX-WS, JAX-RPC, or Both? autoDetectWrappe d Specifies whether the clientgen Ant task should try to determine whether the parameters and return type of document-literal Web Services are of type wrapped or bare.
+JAX-WS, JAX-RPC, or Both? autoDetectWrapped Specifies whether the clientgen Ant task should try to determine whether the parameters and return type of document-literal Web Services are of type wrapped or bare .
 Boolean No JAX-RPC When the clientgen Ant task parses a WSDL file to create the client stubs, it attempts to determine whether a document-literal Web Service uses wrapped or bare parameters and return types based on the names of the XML Schema elements, the name of the operations and parameters, and so on.
 Depending on how the names of these components match up, the clientgen Ant task makes a best guess as to whether the parameters are wrapped or bare.
 In some cases, however, you might want the Ant task to always assume that the parameters are of type bare; in this case, set the autoDetectWrapped attribute to False.
 Valid values for this attribute are True or False.
 The default value is True. catalog Specifies an external XML catalog file.
-For more information about creating XML catalog files, see "Using XML Catalogs" in Programming Advanced Features of WebLogic Web Services Using JAX-WS .
-String No JAX-WS
+For more information about creating XML catalog files, see "Using XML Catalogs" in Oracle Fusion Middleware Programming Advanced Features of JAX-WS Web Services for Oracle WebLogic Server String No JAX-WS